OlgaLipovtseva/iCodeProject_React/README.md

 # Learning project for iCode program.

-This project is focusing on the front-end development.
+This project is focusing on a front-end development.
 It is based on React and uses React Bootstrap (4) library and Firebase.
-Bootstrap was chosen to implement better screen size adaptability.
+Bootstrap was chosen for better screen size adaptability.

-In the project implemented two different approaches using context:
+Implemented two different approaches for context use:
 React Context for User's Authentication and Redux for Cart.

 # Parts of the project: